 Emily Seymour Costin is a litigator in Alston & Bird’s Washington, D.C. office and leader of the firm’s ERISA Litigation practice team.
 Emily represents employers, plan sponsors, insurers, and fiduciaries in litigation over benefits and fiduciary matters under ERISA, including those involving investments, fees, and employer stock in defined contribution plans, pension benefit calculations, benefit termination, and health benefits.
 She also represents several of the country’s largest health insurers in disputes with medical providers over reimbursement from ERISA plans and recoupment of overpayments.
-Emily has a track record of advising diverse groups of clients in other types of disputes involving employment, labor, securities, and health care, as well as cases involving insurance, contracts, and professional malpractice.
+Emily has a track record of advising diverse groups of clients in other types of disputes involving employment, labor, securities, and health care, insurance, contracts, and professional malpractice.
 She’s experienced in managing administrative claims and appeals, and responding to government audits, investigations, and subpoenas.
 Emily also counsels clients on ERISA fiduciary best practices and other litigation avoidance strategies.

 - District of Columbia